 - Following the Blow Down and after all necessary safety checks, the exclusion zone lifted and a local community cleaning programme is commenced.

 - Debris is later cleared and recycled.

-Note: The activities detailed above are undertaken by those who have the Skills, Knowledge and Experience, in accordance with safe systems of work which include detailed risk assessments and method statements.
+Note: The demolition services detailed above are undertaken by those who have the Skills, Knowledge and Experience, in accordance with safe systems of work, which include detailed risk assessments and method statements.
 These notes are indicative and not exhaustive.

 Having offices in Essex and London we are ideally placed for easy access to both central London demolition projects and those further afield where most controlled explosive demolition takes place.
 Group offices in Canterbury, Birmingham, Bristol, Leicester and Newcastle provide local support as contractual demands necessitate.